-Building Entry and Exit
+Building Entry and Exit Heading link

-Any student living with an infectious disease (e.g., measles, hepatitis, mononucleosis) must be certified as non-contagious by UIC Health Services to be cleared to live in the residence halls.
+Any student living with a serious infectious disease (e.g., measles, hepatitis, mononucleosis) must be certified as non-contagious by UIC Health Services to be cleared to live in the residence halls.
 Since many students living in our residence halls share bathrooms and dining facilities with other residents, we need to limit potential exposure of infectious disease to others.

 Therefore, the student is responsible for finding other living arrangements until they are no longer contagious.
 Written documentation from a physician is required and must be submitted to the Central Housing Office in order to return to the halls.